 PTC or Positive Temperature Coefficient are ceramic heating elements.
 These small stone-like components are equipped with self-limiting temperature features.
 These dryers are very efficient, as well as quick.
 The heating mechanism and the response time are also among the fastest.
 These dryers are also energy efficient.

 The best thing about this category of dryers is that the heating temperature gradually stabilizes after it reaches the predetermined level.
 So there is no chance of overheating the device.
 They are not the fastest dryers though.

 This technology is most often used in portable boot dryers.

 These dryers make use of ultraviolet light technology to get rid of microorganisms that cause foul odor and dry the footwear as well.
-Ultraviolet rays are the gold standard of eliminating molecular bonds in molds, mildew, virus, bacteria and other contaminants.
+Ultraviolet rays are the gold standard for eliminating molecular bonds in molds, mildew, virus, bacteria, and other contaminants.
 This is the reason why microorganisms die when exposed to sunlight.

 How fast do they dry?

 The efficiency and the speed of the results from boot dryers are primarily dependent on two factors.